Tennis, or terriers? US Open’s home hosts famed dog show

 Barks, not the pock of tennis balls, were heard across the sunny, 40-acre (16-hectare) grounds of the USTA Billie Jean King National Tennis Center.
 Westminster’s traditional green carpet had been rolled out in Arthur Ashe Stadium for fleet-footed — but four-footed — competitors.

-The fan-friendly South Plaza was set up with a 27,000-gallon (102,200-liter) pool for a canine dock=diving demonstration.
-Turn in any direction, and a dog of some sort was likely to be passing by.
+Dogs relaxed in their crates on a tented practice court.
+The fan-friendly South Plaza was set up with a 27,000-gallon (102,200-liter) pool for a canine dock-diving demonstration.
+Turn in any direction, and a dog of some sort was likely to pass by.

 “It’s kind of weird to see them out and about at a place where you don’t usually see dogs,” spectator Haili Menard said as she watched in the dock diving to pick up pointers for her Dalmatian back at home in Bristol, Connecticut.
 Menard had been to the U.S. Open but never to the Westminster show.